rija1/marpatranslation/wp-content/plugins/give/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==

+= 4.10.1: October 2nd, 2025 =
+* Security: Improved REST endpoint permissions for campaigns and forms (CVE-2025-11227, CVE-2025-11228)

+= 4.10.0: October 1st, 2025 =
+* New: The admin list tables have been upgraded to a new design with various enhancements!
+* New: The admin donations list table now displays quick stats
+* Enhancement: Improved the currency validation for donation forms
+* Fix: Resolved an issue where editing an option-based form was resetting various settings
+* Fix: Resolved various issues with deactiving and deleting GiveWP
+* Fix: Resolved occasional 404 console log errors in the new subscription detail screen
+* Dev: Added a sidebar slot fill to the donor details screen

+= 4.9.0: September 17th, 2025 =
+* New: Added MCP server integration with compatibility for Angie by Elementor
+* Enhancement: Updated GiveWP for PHP 8.3 compatibility
+* Fix: Updated various strings that were missing translations (open-source contribution by @DAnn2012)
+* Fix: Resolved schema registration issues in V3 REST endpoints

+= 4.8.1: September 15th, 2025 =
+* Fix: Resolved an issue with the campaign field in the new donation detail screen not saving properly

+= 4.8.0: September 10th, 2025 =
+* New: The subscription admin details screen has been upgraded to a new design and experience!
+* Enhancement: Improved the loading performance of the campaign list table and grid
+* Enhancement: Added Stripe webhook compatibility with their latest version 2025-03-31.basil
+* Enhancement: Improved the performance and experience of the associated donor field in the donation details screen
+* Fix: Resolved an issue with some campaign blocks not rendering option-based forms

 = 4.7.1: September 4th, 2025 =
 * Fix: Resolved an issue with the legacy form widget for Elementor not displaying a preview in the builder